otterlover24/IT5007-proj/README.md

 			- Articles may be new report, or data such as earnings, analyst rating etc

 - Create watchlist
-	- {PARTLY DONE} Get rid of unessential components in `watchlist.component.js`
-	- {DONE} Add ticker to watchlist of user
-	- Check that ticker is valid
-	- {DONE} Delete ticker from watchlist of user
-	- Display current price of stocks on watchlist
-		- {DONE} Get watchlist for user from server to client
-		- {DONE} Fetch quote from AlphaVantage API
-		- {DONE} Send API results to client at specific time point
-		- {DONE} Display in table on client end in `watchlist.component.js`
-		- {TODO} Buttons for adding or deleting to watchlist should also edit `watchlist` via setState and re-render table.

 - Simulate time step
 	- Month saved in MongoDB for each account.